getwtxt/getwtxt/README.md

 ```

 ### Fetch All Users
-Timestamp for when they were added to the registry.
+Timestamp reflects when the user was added to the registry.

 ```
 $ curl 'https://twtxt.example.com/api/plain/users'